 We follow the USDA CACFP requirements.

 It is important to keep in mind your child’s health during this crucial time in growth and development.
 We, along with the Department of Children, Youth and Families, ask that you continue to follow the minimum licensing requirements for child care in Washington State and provide your child with the daily nutritional requirements.
-If a child has a food allergy, medically-required special diets, and severe and/or life threatening food allergies, an alternate menu and food substitutions can be determined.
-All allergy, special diets, and life-threatening or severe food reactions must be filled out on our health intake form so teachers are made aware.
+All allergies, special diets, and life-threatening or severe food reactions must be filled out on our health intake form, so teachers are made aware.
 All allergies and special diets will be posted in each classroom.

 We also would like to inform you that: